Best Inflatable Stand Up Paddle Boards (SUPs) of 2024

 Warranty: 1 Year

 Truth be told, the WOW Rover is on the higher end of our “budget-friendly” guidelines.
-At $500, it’s no spare-change purchase, but its quality and features deemed it worthy of stretching the budget a smidge to accommodate this boat.
-However, it stayed on the budget side of a grand and lasted an entire season of being dragged over shallow rocks, crunching along sandy gravel bars, paddling straight and true in deep water, and stayed sturdy—even with less-balanced paddlers.
+At $440 for a package that includes the fins, paddle, and accessories, it’s no spare-change purchase, but its quality and features deemed it worthy of stretching the budget a smidge to accommodate this boat.

 testing the wow inflatable sup

 The WOW Rover Inflatable SUP comes standard with three fins, a large capacity backpack, a three-piece aluminum paddle, a high-pressure pump, an ankle leash, and a waterproof patch and repair kit to take on the go (helpful for when you’re further out from the car or dock than you’d like to be).
+So while a full kit isn't rare for SUPs, getting it at this budget price is one of the things that makes it a good deal.

 The military-grade PVC helps protect the board from abrasions and punctures while you’re out paddling.
 The D-ring at the stern allows you to attach additional gear to your board and help you strap it down to your vehicle if you leave it inflated for transport.